manifold-systems/manifold/docs/articles/manifold_series_1.md

 ## The Manifold Framework

 The Manifold framework represents a rethinking of code generators.
-It altogether avoids the many disadvantages of conventional code generators by directly integrating with the Java compiler via the [javac plug-in mechanism](https://docs.oracle.com/javase/8/docs/jdk/api/javac/tree/com/sun/source/util/Plugin.html).
+It altogether avoids the many disadvantages often involved with them by directly integrating with the Java compiler via the [javac plug-in mechanism](https://docs.oracle.com/javase/8/docs/jdk/api/javac/tree/com/sun/source/util/Plugin.html).
 Implementors of the Type Manifold API, called _type manifolds_, establish a type supplier relationship with the Java compiler -- the Manifold framework hooks into the compiler so that as the compiler encounters type names the type manifolds contribute toward resolving them, generating code in memory as needed.
 As such your application code